Kandkide/cmake_moduler_project_sample/README.md

 # cmake_moduler_project_sample
 A set of simple CMakeLists.txt templates for hierarchical projects.
+Copy project_template directory and customize it for your use.

 # Note
 1. CMAKE_INSTALL_PREFIX which is used for the install destination (except header-only) is set in root project CMakeLists.txt